kerrimawroh/bible_demo/README.md

-# bible_demo
+# KaBaibl

-A new Flutter project.
+A Bible app for mobile.

 ## Getting Started